jgeumlek/MoltenGamepad/documentation/steamcontroller.md

 Hot plug detection and wired vs. wireless support are not fully understood by this author, likely as a result of not fully understanding the scraw library.

+The `scraw_info` utility is useful here.
+MoltenGamepad can see the device if and only if `scraw_info` can see the device.

 As of now, the built in keyboard / mouse emulation (the so-called "lizard" mode) is not supported.
 The gyroscope motion controls are also not yet supported.

 The default mappings are subject to change.